Objective of the course

 • Guest: M. Barbier

-• Day 5 (9h-16h): Group projects (mornings), presentations (afternoon)
+• Day 5 (9h-17h): Group projects (mornings), presentations (afternoon)

-Program of the week: evening seminars
+Program of the week: afternoon seminars

-• Day 1: Introduction to theoretical modeling
+• Day 1: Introduction to modeling and theory

 • Day 2: Temporal series and dynamics in ecology